TricksterGuy/switch-shot/README.md

 ## Credits
 Cursor graphic is mine (Willing to accept pull requests for better ones).
+App Icon is also mine (Also willing to accept pull requests for better ones).

+GIMP for version 2.10.2 of GIMP because apparently 2.10.16 and 2.10.18 is super broken.

 devkitpro team and SDL2 (and friends) team.